MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-Resources-to-Tasks2x.md

 # How do I assign a bookable resource to a task?

-If you’d like to assign a bookable resource to a task, the bookable resource team member must have enough bookings to be able to assign them.
-The status of the booking needs to be Commit Type Hard Book and Status Committed.
-If there aren’t enough bookings for the resource, Project Service removes the assignment and displays the following error message:

-*Unable to assign resource to task - Following resource(s) do not have sufficient hours booked against project*

 There are two ways to assign a resource to a task in Project Service.
 You can book a resource as a team member then assign them to a task.
 Or, you can create a generic team member through role assignment on tasks, generate a team and then fulfill the backing requirements with a named resource.

+Note that if you’d like to assign a bookable resource to a task, the bookable resource team member must have enough available bookings.
+The status of the booking must be Commit Type Hard Book and Status Committed.
+If there aren’t enough bookings for the resource, Project Service removes the assignment and displays the following error message:

+*Unable to assign resource to task - Following resource(s) do not have sufficient hours booked against project*

 ## Book a resource as a team member and then assign them to a task
 With this method you add a resource to the project team and then assign them to tasks in the project schedule.
 Here’s how you do this: